 Meanwhile, it’s important to stay calm.
 The more agitated we are, the worse they spiral down.
 It’s so easy to react and respond with anger at your kids when they’re driving your nuts.
 But here’s the thing: you need to hold your ground.

-The number one reason we can’t succumb to our kids’ tantrums is that the tantrums scare them.
+Tantrums scare our kids.
 If they can unnerve even you, if their own parents can’t help them through their tantrums, then who will?

 Besides, staying calm is more effective than yelling.
 Think about the last time you yelled versus when you stayed calm.
-My guess is that however difficult it was to keep the anger controlled, your child’s tantrum probably ended a whole lot faster than when you yelled.
+No matter how difficult it was to keep the anger controlled, your child’s tantrum probably ended a whole lot faster than when you yelled.

 You’re not encouraging misbehavior by staying calm or giving them a time-in.
 Or when you let them cool off while you stay nearby.
 They won’t jump on the couch the next day thinking, “Well, mom hugged me yesterday when I jumped on the couch.
 So I’m going to do it again today.”